elichad/ontology_task/README.md

 ## Docker container usage

-Build and run the container, passing the ontology ID as a command line argument in the same way as [Command-line usage](#command-line-usage):
+In the root directory of the repo, build and run the container, passing the ontology ID as a command line argument in the same way as [Command-line usage](#command-line-usage):

 ```bash
 docker build --tag ontology_task .